This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 Below the SCT/Hint tool, the Contents of the exercise are shown.
 Switch to the hint pane to remind yourself of what you wrote.

-Explore incorrect answers (courses only)
+Explore incorrect answers

 The third tool for finding things students struggle with shows incorrect attempts on exercises.